Hadron gas in the presence of a magnetic field using non-extensive statistics: A transition from diamagnetic to paramagnetic system: Results and Discussion

 To understand the hydrodynamical evolution of the matter formed in heavy-ion collisions, one of the most important thermodynamical variables is the speed of sound, $c_{s}$.
-To explore this, in fig.~\ref{fig5}, we have estimated the squared speed of sound, $(c_{s}^{2})$, for a hadron gas as a function of temperature for different $q$-values under different strengths of external magnetic field ($B = 0, m_{\pi}^{2}$ and $15m_{\pi}^{2}~\rm GeV^{2}$).
-When the system is near equilibrium, {\it i.e} for $q$ = 1.001, the squared speed of sound for the case of the highest magnetic field under consideration, it increases with temperature of the system.
-Whereas, for $B = 0, m_{\pi}^{2}$, it is observed to decrease with temperature.
+To explore this, in fig.~\ref{fig5}, we have estimated the squared speed of sound, $(c_{s}^{2})$, for a hadron gas as a function of temperature for different $q$-values under different strengths of external magnetic field ($eB = 0, m_{\pi}^{2}$ and $15m_{\pi}^{2}$).
+When the system is near equilibrium, {\it i.e} for $q$ = 1.001, the squared speed of sound of the system for all the external magnetic fields is observed to decrease with an increase in temperature.
 The speed of sound is the highest in the absence of an external magnetic field for the case of a system near equilibrium.
 When the system is away from equilibrium, {\it i.e} for $q$ = 1.15, we observe an increasing trend with temperature for the squared speed of sound for the system, for almost all the cases of external magnetic fields.
-Magnetic field seems to decrease the speed of sound in the medium at all temperatures.
-This means that under external magnetic field, the system is more interacting in nature as compared to the system without magnetic field.
-External magnetic field sets-in the interactions in the system, taking it away from an ideal gas behaviour.
+The presence of a magnetic field in the system seems to decrease the speed of sound in the medium at all temperatures.
+This means that under an external magnetic field, the system is more interacting in nature as compared to the system without a magnetic field.
+External magnetic field sets in the interactions in the system, taking it away from an ideal gas behaviour.